Judiciary of Gibraltar: Judicial Committee of the Privy Council

 The highest court of appeal for Gibraltar is the Judicial Committee of the Privy Council in London, able to hear appeals from the Gibraltar Court of Appeal.

 European Court of Justice

-In relation to matters of European Community Law, the European Court of Justice is the highest authority.
+In relation to matters of European Union law, the European Court of Justice was the highest court during the EU membership of the United Kingdom from 1973 to 2020.

 Court of Appeal

 The next highest court is the Court of Appeal for Gibraltar.
 This court is composed of an odd number of judges not fewer than three.
 The Chief Justice is an ex-officio member of the Court of Appeal but may not hear appeals of his own decisions.